• Skip to primary navigation

 Using a vegetable peeler to shave your parmesan into flakes.

-Add your dressing ingredients in a glass jar, season with sea salt and cracked black pepper and shake well to combine.
+Add your dressing ingredients to a glass jar, season with sea salt and cracked black pepper and shake well to combine.

 SHAKE LEMON BALSAMIC TO COMBINE